Permanent impairment payments under the MRCA

 Back to topCan I take action against the Commonwealth for common law damages?

-When DVA advises you of an entitlement to permanent impairment compensation, you will be provided with an election form enabling you to indicate your choice to institute action for damages.
+When DVA advises you of an entitlement to PI compensation, you will be provided with a form asking you to indicate your choice to take action for damages.
 Once you receive compensation for a particular injury or disease, you will lose your right to make a common law claim against the Commonwealth for non-economic loss for that injury or disease.
-Before paying the amount of permanent impairment compensation determined, DVA will make every reasonable attempt to contact you to ensure you are aware of the alternative choice to institute action for damages against the Commonwealth.
+Before paying the amount of PI compensation determined, DVA will contact you to ensure you are aware of the choice to institute action against the Commonwealth.

 For further information in regards to common law action against the Commonwealth and other third parties, please refer to When and how to take legal action for compensation.